Beaver Island (Lake Michigan): "America's Emerald Isle"

 Irish Catholic fishermen from Gull Island, Mackinac Island and various port cities of mainland Michigan, and also emigrants from County Donegal, Ireland, rapidly replaced the Strangites in Beaver Island.
-Their community, which more Irish immigration increased, developed a unique identity that the isolation of the Island from the mainland fostered.
-Catholic sermons and even quotidian conversations were in Ulster Irish for many years.
-By the middle of the 1880s the Island became the largest supplier of freshwater fish consumed in the US, yet overfishing and technological change ended this dominance by 1900.
+Their community, which more immigration from the Gaeltacht increased, developed a unique identity that isolation from the mainland fostered.
+Catholic sermons and even quotidian conversations were in Ulster Irish for decades.
+By the middle of the 1880s the Island became the largest supplier of freshwater fish consumed in the US, yet overfishing and technological change ended this dominance by 1893.